-Contributions - Article 9, Section 24 of the State of Michigan constitution requires that financial benefits arising on account of employee service rendered in each year be funded during that year.
-Accordingly, the pension board retains an independent actuary to determine the annual contribution.
-The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by plan members during the year, with an additional amount to finance any unfunded accrued liability.
-Contribution requirements of plan members are established and may be amended by the pension board in accordance with the city ordinance, union contracts, and plan provisions.
-For the year ended June 30, 2017, the average active member contribution rate was 4.5 percent of annual pay.
-The City's average contribution was 22.4 percent of annual payroll for police members and 19.85 percent of annual payroll for fire members.
-For general and court members, the City's contribution was \$1,782,993 and \$223,426, respectively.
+State law requires public employers to make pension contributions in accordance with an actuarial valuation.
+The Plan hires an independent actuary for this purpose and annually contributes the amount determined to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contribution requirements of plan members are established and may be amended by the Pension Board in accordance with the city ordinance, union contracts, and plan provisions.
+The Plan's required contribution is determined after consideration of the required contribution rate of employees.
+For the year ended June 30, 2018, the average active member contribution rate was 4.50 percent of annual pay.
+The City's average contribution was 23.68 percent of annual payroll for police members and 20.57 percent of annual payroll for fire members.
+For general and court members, the City's contribution was \$2,462,813 and \$262,918, respectively.